Nutritionist and Dietitian Career Opportunities

 Dietitians are recognised by Medicare Australia.
 They can work in hospitals and assist individuals with cancer, diabetes, and cardiovascular disease to improve their health through nutrition.
 Patients can be referred to a dietitian by their doctor for a care plan and may be eligible for a rebate from Medicare for some or all of the fees.

-Resources: How to become a dietitian (DAA), Strategies for job-seeking dietitians (Maree Ferguson)
+Resources: How to become a dietitian (DA), Strategies for job-seeking dietitians (Maree Ferguson)